 Remember, the Hollywood A-listers are nothing if we don’t watch their movies and follow their social media accounts.
 We drive the standard and we keep them relevant.
 It’s overdue for us to raise the bar much higher.

-Obviously, Hollywood shouldn’t be canceled.
+Obviously, Hollywood shouldn’t be cancelled.
 I completely dislike the prickliness of cancel culture, and the kid gloves it inspires.
 Comedians should be allowed to push the envelope.
 That’s their job.
 Sometimes they fall completely flat.
 If you don’t find them funny, don’t laugh and don’t go to their shows.
 But never walk into their personal space and physically assault them.